November 06, 2019

 This is CSR at its finest.

+Another characteristic of corporate social responsibility is storytelling.
 How can CSR programs be successful if companies can’t effectively share their message with their audience?
 Having a heartfelt genuine story to tell is human and compelling.

 One of the companies that I think tells the best human story is TOMS.
 Actually, I encourage all of your readers to click on the link and read their story in full.

 For every pair of shoes, you buy, a pair will be donated to child in need, one-for-one.
 This simple but incredible thought was the start of a now multimillion-dollar company and over 60 million shoes donated.

 TOMS has managed to make their name synonymous with their story.
 Everyone and their neighbor know that if you buy a pair of TOMS you are giving a pair of shoes to a child in need and that it a very powerful message.